coderholic/pyradio/README.md

 Pressing "**\\m**" will bring up the "*Switch Media Player*" window, where a different player can be activated.

+If **recording is on** while using the previously activated player, it will remain on with the newly activated one.
+This actually means that the recording will stop when the old player is stopped and resumed when the new player is activated (creating a new recorder file).
+There is just one exception to that; selecting **VLC** is not possible on **Windows**, since **VLC** does not support recording on this platform.

 **Note:** The activated player will not be saved; **PyRadio** will still use the player defined at its config next time it is executed.

 ### Extra Player Parameters